Ahb98/rocket-ship/Spark_4_2.md

 ## 3. Standardized CDC using DSv2 & CHANGES Clause

-### What is Change Data Capture (CDC)?
-Change Data Capture (CDC) is a technique used to identify and process only the rows that have changed in a table instead of scanning the entire dataset.

-### Typical changes include:

-- ➕ Insert
-- ✏️ Update
-- ❌ Delete

-This is especially useful for:

-- Incremental ETL pipelines
-- Data replication
-- Real-time analytics
-- Data synchronization

 ### Problem Before Spark 4.2

 Prior to Spark 4.2, every storage format implemented CDC differently.